open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

 This field maps to the same `Statistic` objects as created for BT-635-LotResult.
-For each `AppealRequestStatistics`, <a href="operations.md#add-a-statistic">add a statistic</a> or update the corresponding `Statistic` object and map to its `.measure`.
-Look up the code's label in the <a href="https://op.europa.eu/en/web/eu-vocabularies/concept-scheme/-/resource?uri=http://publications.europa.eu/resource/authority/irregularity-type">authority table</a> and map it to `.notes`
+For each `AppealRequestStatistics`, [add a statistic](operations.md#add-a-statistic) or update the corresponding `Statistic` object and map to its `.measure`.
+Look up the code's label in the [authority table](https://op.europa.eu/en/web/eu-vocabularies/concept-scheme/-/resource?uri=http://publications.europa.eu/resource/authority/irregularity-type) and map it to `.notes`

 ```xml
 <efac:AppealRequestsStatistics>